serverless/blog/posts/2018-01-08-how-went-from-chef-to-serverless-developer-in-4-years.md

 ---
-title: How I went from chef to Severless developer in 4 years
+title: How I went from chef to Serverless developer in 4 years
 description: I started out my career as a chef.
 Now I'm a serverless developer.
 date: 2018-01-09
 layout: Post